Tuesday, January 18, 2011

 Learn to read and write—please.

 When computers started overtaking traditional methods of advertising design and production art, there was a kind of anticipatory enthusiasm—technology was going to make our jobs a whole lot easier!
 Imagine being able to "ink" lines perfectly no matter how complicated, or to align objects with razor precision with the click of a mouse, or to adjust the tracking or kerning in text in 100ths of an em!
 (Pardon?).
 Adjust kerning and tracking.
 We designers had never had to do that.
-We hardly even knew what it was, so we asked our neighborhood typesetter, who was packing his equipment into cardboard boxes and taking down his shingle even as we asked.
+We hardly even knew what it was, so we were forced to asked our neighborhood typesetter, who was packing his equipment into cardboard boxes and taking down his shingle even as we asked.
+Our former "supplier."

 The machines and software that were supposed to make our jobs easier actually made our jobs at least five times harder: we had to learn color separation skills, typesetting, pre-press prep and trapping, halftone highlight and shadow dot control based on type of paper and press, and a myriad of other bewildering technologies, not to mention learn computer basics and maintenance.

 I had always worked with typesetters that had been in the business longer than I'd been alive.
-I worked with color separators that had learned their trade in Ireland and Switzerland.
+I worked with color separators that had learned their trade in the printing capitols of Ireland and Switzerland.
 I had people that did nothing but pre-press prep all day, every day.
 I worked with local giants and wizards of print technology.
 And relied on them.
 I trusted these people to make my work look great, time and again.

 Almost overnight they were gone—retired, moved on, passed away, and certainly of no use whatsoever in the new age of one-computer-can do-it-all technology.
 They went out of business.
 They never returned.